ska-telescope/tango-example/README.md

 ```

 #### WSL
-WSL does not have systemd so any changes on systemd-resolved are not applied.
+WSL does not have systemd, so any changes on systemd-resolved are not applied.

 One workaround is to delete the file ``/etc/resolv.conf`` and create a new one.
-The external CoreDNS IP goes on the first line and the any public DNS of your choice in the following line(s).
+The external CoreDNS IP goes on the first line, and any public DNS of your choice in the following line(s).
 ```
 nameserver 192.168.99.194 # Terminus IP
 nameserver 8.8.8.8 # Google DNS
 nameserver 1.1.1.1 # Cloudfare DNS
 ```
-These DNS configuration file are recreated on every startup (point to Windows host DNS),
+These DNS configuration files are recreated on every startup (point to Windows host DNS),
 so we need to add a variable on the WSL settings ``/etc/wsl.conf`` to disable that.
 ```
 ...